Millennium-Group/file-transfer-test/README.md

 1. The server can be started by start_server.bat.
 It will look for source files into the specified source folders as parameters (check bat file for details).
 By default the server starts listening on port 1234 which could be specified as a parameter too (check bat file for details).
-It will create a Cache folder as specified in bat file, as well.
+It will create a Cache folder as specified in the bat file, as well.
 As an example there are 4 Source folders: Source, Source1, Source2, Source3 with corresponding jpeg test files into each one of them.
 The server caches the files to be sent in the Cache subfolder prior to sending them to the client(s).
 Each client can choose to "Invalidate" the cached file(s) on the server's side.

 2. Client(s) can be started via the start_client1 and start_client2 bat files.
 By default the client tries to connect to localhost on port 1234 which could be specified as a parameter (check bat file for details).
-Clients can be started on remote machines to connect to the server rempotely by supplying the server IP address as the first parameter (blank by default meaning localhost).
+Clients can be started on remote machines to connect to the server remotely by supplying the server IP address as the first parameter (blank by default meaning localhost).
 You only need to copy the Client.exe and the OpenSSL dlls to a remote machine for testing.
 The start_client bat file can also be taken to the remote machine for convenience as well.

-Each client will create its folder (ClientSroe by default or Client1 and Client2 according to bat file parameters) to store the received files.
+Each client will create its folder (ClientStore by default or Client1 and Client2 according to bat file parameters) to store the received files.
-More clients could be easilly started by creating a start_client3.bat with Client3 folder for instance, etc..
+More clients could be easily started by creating a start_client3.bat with Client3 folder for instance, etc..

 Each client will start making the following request cycle in a continuous loop (until stopped with Esc keypress):
 Get 1.jpg